Pan Yaung Chel: 2018–present: New music

-Pan Yaung Chel has been stating in her current interviews that she is going to release her first solo album mid 2018 at the latest.
+Pan Yaung Chel has been stating in her current interviews that she is hoping to release her first solo album soon.
 She released her first single for 2018 – "Butterflies", written together with her father, on 9 February through her Facebook page and YouTube channel.
 Her second single for 2018 came out on 16 March, titled "You Set Me Free" and was written by herself.
 Five days later, she also released a dance practice video of the song on her Facebook page and YouTube channel.
 On 17 November 2018, Pan Yaung Chel released a music video for her first single "Let It Go" which is one of the tracks in her upcoming solo album.
 The music video became widely popular since the day she released it on her official Facebook page and YouTube channel, and was praised for the quality and input of the cast and production team involved in this music video.
 The music video was an action-based music video where Pan Yaung Chel got to show her acting skills and a tough side of her for the first time to the public by playing the character of a police woman who was in love with a drug dealer, who was played by Daung.
 Many of her fans were excited to see the full music video ever since she dropped the teaser 5 days before she released the full version, and suggested her to start considering acting in films.

+In 2020, Pan Yaung released her first ever solo album titled "Solo", which consists of 10 audio tracks, 4 music videos and 6 lyric videos.
+The 10 tracks also include her earlier released singles, "You Set Me Free", "Butterflies" and "Let It Go", which were all composed by her.
+Pan Yaung also released a limited deluxe edition album set, which consisted of 3 "Solo" merchandises, and the signed album with CD and DVD inside.